 There are several opportunities for mitigation and compensation of resources affected by the Hat Creek Thermal Project.
-The effects of the project on aggregate resources could be severe; however, the adverse effects can be mitigated by isolating the aggregate in part of the waste dump area.
-This would allow the aggregate to be re-excavated as required.
+The effects of the project on currently utilized aggregate resources could be severe; however, the adverse effects can be mitigated by isolating the aggregate in part of the waste dump area.
+This would allow the aggregate to be re-excavated as required; other sources of aggregate are available in the valley, but at a cost penalty.
 In addition, bottom ash could be substituted for some aggregate.
 Bottom ash could be of considerable benefit for reducing skidding on icy, paved roads.
-By adopting PD-NCB alternative B waste disposal plan only a small part of the limestone resource would be sterilized.
-In addition, because limestone resources in the area are very large, the total effect of the project on the utilization of limestone resources is small, whether waste disposal alternative A or B is adopted.
+By adopting PD-NCB alternative 8 waste disposal plan only a small part of the limestone resource would be sterilized.
+In addition, because limestone resources in the area are very large, the total effect of the project on the utilization of limestone resources is small, whether waste disposal alternative A or B is adopted; however, the effect on the resource adjacent to Hat Creek is significant.
 Claystone at Hat Creek is presently inaccessible; if the claystone is segregated in the waste dump according to clay type, it could possibly be adopted for a number of uses.
 The project could therefore enhance the excavation and use of the claystone resource.
 Studies on its suitability for several uses are continuing.
 There is a potential market for the burned claystone.
 The mine at Hat Creek would enable more economic extraction of this potential resource.
 Tests are being conducted to establish its suitability as a replacement for artifically calcined clay; similarily "coaly waste" may be used for producing calcined clay.
 This mine by-product would not be used without the project because it would not be feasible to mine it.
 The effects of the project on rock and mineral collecting localities would be minimal.